-- 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
-For more information, see Enabling enclosure indicators and Control panel LEDs. - 2.
-Complete the prerequisite tasks as described in Before you begin. - 3.
-Stop the system, as described in Stopping a system or logical partition. - 4.
-Place the system into the service position, as described in Placing a rack-mounted model into the service position. - 5.
+- 1. Perform the prerequisite tasks as described in Before you begin. - 2.
+Stop the system.
+For instructions, see Stopping a system or logical partition. - 3.
+Place the system into the service position.
+For instructions, see Placing a rack-mounted model into the service position. - 4.
+Remove the service access cover.
+For instructions, see Removing the service access cover from a rack-mounted model. - 5.
 Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.

-Note: This system may be equipped with a second power supply.
+Note: A second optional power supply is available with this system.
 Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
 (L003)